On this page

 - Processing time for DS-160 varies by location — always check the official Department of State processing time tool.

-- Initiating the visa application process for nonimmigrant visas.
+- Initiates the visa application process.

 - DS-160 is commonly filed alongside Form I-134.